Regulation Takes 2

 God, you could buy four keys to the city for that almost.

 If I was an Uber driver, I would do that just as a visual gag.
+Uber got a visual gag.

 This is how much it would have cost if you took a cab.
-And then they look at how much it costs if you go, that's about the same.
+And then they look at how much it costs him.

+You go, that's about the same.
 Or you'd just be like, all right, look, I'm going to start the meter.

 I'm going to start the Uber meter.
 And people are like, what are you talking about?

-I always thought it was weird how, at no point with the new technology, did this like a gas, like a petrol meter in a car doesn't have any monetary value next to it, but like it should be able to tell you how much you paid for that gas and how much you're spending in that moment.
+I always thought it was weird how at no point with the new technology did this like a gas like a petrol meter in a car doesn't have any monetary value next to it, but like it should be able to tell you how much you paid for that gas and how much you're spending in that moment.

 And I think they just don't want you to know.

-It would make people drive less.
+It'd make people drive less.
 Yeah, I mean, I just kind of don't want to know how much it costs me to drive somewhere.

-I drive so infrequently these days.
-Same.
+There you go.
+Yeah, I drive so infrequently these days.

 That was a great take, yeah.